French Convalescent Home, Brighton: History

 From the beginning, nuns were used as nurses (the Sisters of St Paul of Chartres were responsible for the home until 1994), and non-French nationals were sometimes accepted as residents; during World War I, British soldiers injured in action were treated there.
 Structural alterations since 1907 included an extra wing on the east end in 1914, adding more capacity, and a new rendered façade, larger lift shaft, new internal doors, tiling and the removal of some chimneys.

 In 1986, the local health authority registered the institution as a nursing home under its control.
 The Sisters of St Paul of Chartres still ran the home until 1994, though; at that time they were replaced by local council nurses.
 Five years later, the building's future was in doubt when its trustees sold it to housebuilder Gladedale Homes Group.
-The decision, on 29 October 1999, was followed four months later by an announcement that the home would close: all staff would be made redundant and all residents would have move to other institutions by 31 May 2000.
+The decision, on 29 October 1999, was followed four months later by an announcement that the home would close: all staff would be made redundant and all residents would have moved to other institutions by 31 May 2000.
 In the meantime, English Heritage granted Grade II listed status to the building, and instead of being demolished it was converted into fourteen luxury flats under the name "The French Apartments".
 Listed status was granted on 26 January 2000; the Grade II designation is given to "nationally important buildings of special interest".
 As of February 2001, it was one of 1,124 Grade II-listed buildings and structures, and 1,218 listed buildings of all grades, in the city of Brighton and Hove.
 It is the only known current or former French convalescent home in England, and was known in French as La Maison Française de Retraite et de Convalescence or La Maison de Convalescence Française.